iotaisolutions/qamp-fall-2021/README.md

 - Is Extremely modular: disjoint scheduling,  compute, data transfer and out-of-core  handling
 - Parallelizes libraries like NumPy, Pandas, and Scikit-Learn
 - Suitable for applications which require a distributed, auto scaling compute environment that is completely independent of application.
+- Dask has three primary data structures:
+  - Array (modeled after NumPy)
+  - DataFrame (modeled after pandas)
+  - Bag (modeled after lists)
+  - Uses delayed and futures to perform lazy evaluation while building a  dependency graph of tasks
+  - The scheduler then executes the task graph—in sequence,  multithreaded, multiprocessed, or distributed.

 ![DASK Architecture](https://github.com/iotaisolutions/qamp-fall-2021/blob/main/Images/DASK%20Architecture.PNG)
 To have in-depth understanding of DASK Concepts refer [DASK Documentation](https://docs.dask.org/en/stable/)